-Description: Authorize whether the specified UE is allowed to activate SMS service.
+Description: Authorize whether the specified UE is allowed to activate SMS service, or add connectivity for SMS over new Access Type.

 Concurrent use: None.

 Inputs, Required: SUPI, NF ID, RAT Type.

 Inputs, Optional: GPSI, Time Zone, Access Type, GUAMI, backup AMF(s) (if NF Type is AMF).
 Backup AMF(s) sent only once by the AMF to the SMSF in its first interaction with the SMSF, UE's Routing Indicator or UDM Group ID for the UE.